xdvom03/klaus/documentation.md

 ## Data storage

+## Error handling

+Most features are used through a GUI.
+Any errors on the website side produce warning boxes.
+Usually, the user gets options to retry or cancel (either adding a site or trying to class one).
+When redownloading, the options are to skip the URL (writing its data to an error log, removing it from the database), substitute an alternative immediately, or continue recklessly (if the error is a program-generated one, such as not accepting RSS)

 # Speed

 fast-substr-check is rought twice as fast as a full substring check in the average case